 This is because fiber is necessary for both weight loss and a healthy diet.
 Fiber keeps your digestive system on track, creates a feeling of fullness, and helps your body remove toxins.

-We would definitely like to see a higher amount of fiber in the Original Ensure Shake in order to be effective for weight loss, weight management
+We would definitely like to see a higher amount of fiber in the Original Ensure Shake in order to be effective for weight loss, weight management and a healthy lifestyle.

 This is one of the areas where ensure shake seems to be leading.
 It provides a good mix of nutrients and minerals per serving.